 Studying the Certificate II in Applied Fashion Design and Technology at Holmesglen

 This course provides an introductory overview of the fashion design and production process.
-You will learn how to create fashion illustrations, both by hand and digitally, put together colour proposals, modify patterns and sew garments.
+You will learn how to create fashion illustrations, both by hand and digitally, put together colour and fabric proposals, modify patterns and design and make garments.

 You will learn all of these skills in purpose built, industry standard facilities and on the latest industrial equipment, taught by industry professionals.